fsckyou2/ChristmasWishlist/README.md

 # 🎄 Christmas Wishlist

 A modern, user-friendly web application for managing Christmas wishlists.
-Share your holiday wishes with family and friends, browse others' wishlists, and coordinate gift purchases without spoiling the surprise!
+Share your holiday wishes with your loved ones, browse others' wishlists, and coordinate gift purchases without spoiling the surprise!

 ## ✨ Features

 ### For Users
-- **Easy Wishlist Management**: Add items manually or automatically extract product details from URLs (Amazon, eBay, Walmart, etc.)
+- **Easy Wishlist Management**: Add items manually or automatically extract product details from URLs (Amazon, eBay, Walmart)
 - **Privacy-Focused**: Others can see *what* was purchased but not *who* purchased it
 - **Partial Purchases**: Support for multiple people purchasing partial quantities of items
+- **Daily Digest Emails**: Get notified when other users update their wishlists
-- **Simple Interface**: Clean, Christmas-themed UI built with Tailwind CSS
+- **Simple Interface**: Clean, Christmas-themed dark UI built with Tailwind CSS
 - **Mobile-First**: Fully responsive design with PWA support for mobile installation
 - **Secure Authentication**:
   - Email/password login